 Irrespective of your agenda, the strategy that you should pursue is “maintain and reach out” – ie. maintain the support of politicians that share your views (especially those that you may lose) and reach out to the kingmakers and swing-voters to build majorities.-E ____________________________________________________

-The chart above shows the position of each MEP on a particular proposal, namely the EU-Vietnam Free Trade Agreement.
+The chart above shows the position of each MEP on a particular proposal concerning the implementation of the proposed CBAM.
 The dots are now colored in green (MEPs who voted in favour), red (MEP votes against) and yellow (MEP abstained.)

-As the tool predicted, generally speaking, MEPs who are supportive of trade liberalisation (on the right of the chart) voted to ratify the FTA, while MEPs who want further protectionism (on the left of the chart voted to postpone the ratification of the free trade agreement.
-The battleground were the MEPs in the middle, where the pro-free trade campaign managed to capture more moderated MEPs than the pro-regulation campaign, which also explains the final outcome (rejection of the proposal).
+As the tool predicted, generally speaking, MEPs who are supportive of trade liberalisation (on the right of the chart) voted against the proposal, while MEPs who want further protectionism (on the left of the chart) voted to include transportation in the CBAM.
+The battleground is made up of the MEPs in the middle, where the pro-free trade campaign managed to capture more moderated MEPs than the pro-regulation campaign, which also explains the final outcome (rejection of the proposal).

 Who are the key MEPs ?